RoboCop (character)

-Officer Alex James Murphy (designation number: OCP Crime Prevention Unit 001), commonly known as RoboCop, is a fictional cybernetically-enhanced Detroit Police Department officer from Murfreesboro, Tennessee and is the main protagonist in the film series of the same name.
-Murphy is killed in the line of duty; subsequently, Murphy is resurrected and transformed into the cyborg law enforcement unit RoboCop by the megacorporation, Omni Consumer Products (OCP).
+Officer Alexander "Alex" James Murphy (designation number: OCP Crime Prevention Unit 001), commonly known as RoboCop, is a fictional cybernetically enhanced officer of the Detroit Police Department and the titular protagonist of the Robocop franchise.
+Murphy is killed in the line of duty, and is resurrected and transformed into the cyborg law enforcement unit RoboCop by the megacorporation Omni Consumer Products (OCP).
 In the original screenplay, he is referred to as Robo by creators Edward Neumeier and Michael Miner.

 Concept and creation

 Edward Neumeier's script and idea were rejected by many studios, and the name was thought as an "unsuitable" movie.
 The character was inspired by sources including Iron Man and Judge Dredd.